skjerns/3dprintedbrain_docker/README.md

 3) I don't want the mesh to be decimated that much / smoothed that much, I want the raw brain as it is reconstructed!

    - you can use the parameters `--smooth X` and `--decimate X` to indicate the number of smoothing steps and the target number of vertices or the percentage of decimation when calling the run command
+4- How can I change parameters given to `recon-all`?
+   - All parameters except smooth and decimate will be simply forwarded.
+You can e.g. call ``docker run -it -v ./:/opt/share 3dprintedbrain subject.nii -hires -openmp 4` to run the submillimeter option of freesurfer with 4 cores active.

-4) Wasn't there a version using WSL2 for windfows?The previous version of this README using WSL2 for Windows can be found [here](./README_wsl_version.md)
+5) Wasn't there a version using WSL2 for windfows?The previous version of this README using WSL2 for Windows can be found [here](./README_wsl_version.md)